Projects per year

 Laura holds a PhD from Coventry University.
 Her research interests lie in the field of peace, conflict and reconciliation studies.

-My background in international relations and conflict studies both in academia and professional life has inspired my research interests in gender equality, conflict resolution and peacebuilding.
+My background in international relations and conflict studies both in academia and professional life has inspired my research interests in gender and peace and conflict research.
+I am a gender expert who is passionate of creating a real world impact through my research.
 I am interested in the factors which cause conflicts, conflict resolution methods and especially how civil society can be involved effectively in the post-conflict peacebuilding process.
-I am also fascinated by gender equality issues and the potential role of intercultural dialogue to enable people to live together more peacefully in a multicultural world.

 Master of Science in Comparative Politics (Conflict Studies), MSc, London School of Economics and Political Science